 | Hip dysplasia | Limping, stiffness, difficulty getting up | Moderate exercise during growth, responsible breeding |

-| Eye problems (cataracts, PRA) | Decreasing vision, cloudy eyes | Ophthalmologic monitoring, genetic testing |
+| Eye problems (cataract, PRA) | Decreasing vision, cloudy eyes | Ophthalmologic monitoring, genetic testing |

-| Diabetes (rare but possible) | Excessive thirst, weight loss, fatigue | Veterinary control, appropriate diet |
+| Diabetes (rare but possible) | Excessive thirst, weight loss, fatigue | Veterinary check-ups, appropriate diet |

 It is also important to monitor their diet to avoid overweight, which can worsen joint problems.
 And obviously, be careful of heat strokes if you live in a hot region.